lsst-dm/dmtn-056/design.rst

         :param dict components: A dictionary whose keys are a subset of the keys in the :py:attr:`components` class attribute and whose values are instances of the component InMemoryDataset type.

-        :param dict parameters: details TBD; may be used for parameterized subsets of :ref:`Datasets <Dataset>`.
+        :param dict parameters: details TBD; may be used for slices of :ref:`Datasets <Dataset>`.

         :return: a :ref:`InMemoryDataset` matching ``parent`` with components replaced by those in ``components``.